OasisLMF/GenerateDocs/src/sections/disaggregation.rst

 If the geographical location of an exposure known at a lower resolution than the model’s hazard footprint (which typically requires street address or latitude-longitude precision) then whether it can be modelled or not depends on the model.
 Each Oasis model will specify a list of geographical fields required for modelling.
-This could be just the latitude-longitude point, or it could be latitude- longitude point and/or postal code, etc, because hazard data is normally provided at a very detailed level, depending on the peril in question.
+This could be just the latitude-longitude point, or it could be latitude-longitude point and/or postal code, etc, because hazard data is normally provided at a very detailed level, depending on the peril in question.

 Geocoding may be performed to find the coordinates for the exposure as a pre-import step, but this is unlikely to improve